sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 - Double ** asterisk matches any sub-path
 - Starting a pattern with / anchors matches at the repository root

 The rules are considered independently and in order.
 Rules farther down the file take precedence.
+Only **one** rule matches.

 #### Limitations